 In the winter of 2012-2013, I read a book that changed the course of my life.
 Dick Proenneke’s journals, recounted in One Man’s Wilderness created a desire to leave the suburbs of Chicago and live among the wilds of Alaska.
 In the following summer, I took the National Outdoor Leadership School’s (NOLS) Semester in Alaska, spending 75 days sea kayaking, glacial mountaineering and backpacking within Prince William Sound and Wrangell-St. Elias N.P.
 That experience only cemented my newfound vision.
 I eventually moved to Arctic Alaska, working and living as a tour guide within the expansive Brooks Range.
 After finding my footing, I moved further north, moving to a 1930s 12 x 12 cabin in the tiny community of Wiseman to pursue a subsistence lifestyle.
-After a few years in the Brooks Range, loneliness and a desire for more drove me south to my current home in Fairbanks.
-This blog contains many of my outdoor adventures and musings.
+After a few years in the Brooks Range, loneliness and a desire for more drove me south to Fairbanks.
+I currently reside in Fairbanks with my beautiful, soon to be wife, Alana.
+This blog contains many of my outdoor adventures, Alaskan lifestyle and musings.

 I hope you enjoy reading,

 I sometimes make videos on my channel on YouTube